Keirua/aoc2020/readme.md

  - Some [behind the scene](https://www.reddit.com/r/adventofcode/comments/k9lt09/postmortem_2_scaling_adventures/) details on the issues on the first days
  - [Upping the ante](https://www.reddit.com/r/adventofcode/comments/kcybyr/2002_day_14_part_2_but_what_if_the_input_is_harder/) is a category where some extra constraints are added to the problems, like longer inputs that discards bruteforce or new rules
  - [Getting Crafty](https://www.reddit.com/r/adventofcode/wiki/gettincrafty) shows some very creative ideas.
+ - [tourist](https://www.youtube.com/watch?v=97tieEKfvBs) is one of the best competitive programmers.
+He streams CodeForce problems, and that's… another level entirely.
+ - [cp-algorithms](https://cp-algorithms.com/) which provides A LOT of great information regarding algorithms used for competitive programming.